Environmental Education and Interpretive Programs

 How to Schedule a Group Visit

-Please contact a Refuge Ranger at the Visitor Center to let them know your group will be visiting the refuge.
+Please contact the Visitor Center to speak to the Environmental Education Coordinator about your upcoming field trip.
 Reservations for programs and tours must be made at least two weeks in advance of arrival.
-Call (912) 496-7836 from 9AM -5PM ET to make arrangements for your group’s visit.
+Call (912) 496-7836 from 9AM -4:00PM ET to make arrangements for your group’s visit.
 There is no charge for activities and programs except for boat tours.
-To schedule boat tours or to rent equipment for your group, please make reservations as early as possible by calling Okefenokee Adventures at (912) 496-7156.
+To schedule boat tours or to rent equipment for your group, please make reservations by calling Okefenokee Adventures at (912) 496-7156.

 Entrance fees are required at each entrance to the refuge.
 Groups visiting the refuge for educational or scientific purposes that meet all requirements may receive a fee waiver.
-To obtain a fee waiver, a group’s leader must complete an official fee waiver form and submit it and other required material to the refuge Environmental Education Coordinator at least two weeks in advance.
+To obtain a fee waiver, a group’s leader must complete an official Reservation Request Form and submit it and other required material to the refuge Environmental Education Coordinator at least two weeks in advance.